johnnovak/RML-Amiga/docs/docs/manual/save-states.md

 ## Quick saves

-This method is the most useful for "save scumming" over short periods of time.
+This method is the most useful for "save scumming" over short periods.
 You have nine quick save slots available for the currently loaded game config:

   - To save the current state into slots 1--9, press ++end+shift+num1++--++num9++.